Menu

 Whole life insurance offers lifelong coverage.
 Unlike term life insurance, which only covers you for a set period, whole life insurance remains in place as long as you continue to pay your premiums.

-HIV positive people can get whole life insurance, but it is more expensive than term life insurance.
+HIV-positive people can get whole life insurance, but it is more expensive than term life insurance.
 As with term life, the insurance company will determine the level of risk you pose to determine if they can offer you coverage.

 Over Fifties Life Insurance